TaskMetadata/KSP-console-to-PC-save-converter/README.md

 - [Billynothingelse](https://www.github.com/billynothingelse) - for having created the save transferer program that would end up being my holy grail, after I struggled to find any method that worked.
 - JonnyOThan, over on discord - helped with some questions I had about the savefiles.
 - Falcon, on discord - for doing nearly all the work on fixing the part name mismatch bug, and verifying that the modified save downloader worked.
--Soltinator, for creating the [Project Spark Downloader](https://github.com/ProjectSparkDev/SparkXboxSavegameDownloader)
+- Soltinator, for creating the [Project Spark Downloader](https://github.com/ProjectSparkDev/SparkXboxSavegameDownloader)
 - Everyone who said this was impossible - You awakened the stubbornness in me, and made me pursue this further.
 - Everyone else who uses this - I hope this helps you, and you do something fun/cool with it.